-ReSharper provides over 1400 code inspections in all supported languages.
-These inspections are used to detect and highlight code issues in design time in all opened files, or to find all code issues in specific scope, which can be as large as the entire solution.
+ReSharper provides over 2300 code inspections in all supported languages.
+These inspections are used to detect and highlight code issues in design time in all opened files and/or to find all code issues in specific scope, which can be as large as the entire solution.

 - Inspections with the fixed severity level 'Error'.
 These inspections detect compiler errors.